niklas-palm/eqt-deep-research/backend/README.md

 4. **Analysis Generation**: Processes all gathered information to produce comprehensive answers
 5. **Deep Research** (optional): Performs additional rounds of research to fill knowledge gaps using the Tavily Search API for internet search, enriching the analysis.

+> [!NOTE]
+> Currently, since we're not maintaining the page numbering from the source data in the vector store, the LLM infers and extracts the sources from the retreived data.
+That means that sources used by the Standford index can be referenced in the response.
+Note that this is not hallucination.

 ## Key Components

 ### Core Modules